A Postcard from Denmark

-The municipality is obliged to offer daycare from the child is six months old if that is needed by the family.
+The municipality is obliged to offer daycare to the child is six months old if that is needed by the family.
 It’s quite expensive, but you get reduced prices if you have low-income or you are without work.
-Even though the conditions are so much better now than earlier we still don’t get many babies.
-I think two children are the normal average and the mothers are close to thirty years of age before they get their first child.
+Even though the conditions are so much better now than earlier we still don’t have many babies.
+I think two children are the average and the mothers are close to thirty years of age before they get their first child.
 For many that have infertility as a consequence.

-You have a right to be off of a certain amount of days every year for taking your child to different appointments at the doctor/ hospitals etc and the first day of a child’s sickness one of the parents can be off as well and that’s with full salary.
+You have a right to be off of a certain amount of days every year for taking your child to different appointments at the doctor/ hospitals etc. and the first day of a child’s sickness one of the parents can be off as well, and that’s with full salary.

-Our conditions are attractive for workers from the East European countries and these young immigrants are willing to take the jobs that the Danes don’t want.
+Our conditions are attractive for workers from the East European countries, and these young immigrants are willing to take the jobs that the Danes don’t want.
 Then we have a growing Muslim population who tend to get much more children than the original people here and many are not working for one reason or the other.